astralarya/valkey-index/README.md

 ## Developing

+Dependencies:
+* podman
+* bun

 You can run a local Valkey instance with the `./start-valkey.sh` script.
 Set the `VKPORT` environment variable to change the port (default 6379).

+When running tests, use `bun run test`, rather than the short form.
+Alternatively, execute `./run-tests.sh` directly.
+Otherwise, the test Valkey instance will not start for the tests.